Introduction to Qualitative Analysis

 pH indicators

 A range of pH indicators, such as phenolphthalein and universal indicator, are employed to determine the pH of a solution.
-They change colour at specific pH values, aiding in qualitative analysis.
+They change colour at specific pH values, aiding in chemical analysis.

 Interference